-&lt;sup>41 We changed the catastrophic event reopener threshold from a % revenue threshold to \$5 million in our 2023 Input Methodology Review, para 7.8 of the CPPs and in-period adjustments topic paper.
+35 We changed the catastrophic event reopener threshold from a % revenue threshold to \$5 million in our 2023 Input Methodology Review, para 7.8 of the CPPs and in-period adjustments topic paper.

-&lt;sup>42 Transpower submission on Issues paper, p 4-5.
+36 Transpower submission on Issues paper, p 4-5.

-4.79 Given the multi-year nature of insurance premiums and coverage, our view is that the effect of the new \$5 million catastrophic event reopener threshold on Transpower's threshold between external and self-insurance needs to be considered by Transpower well in advance of Transpower's RCP5 proposal.
+4.68 Given the multi-year nature of insurance premiums and coverage, our view is that the effect of the new \$5 million catastrophic event reopener threshold needs to be considered well in advance of Transpower's RCP5 proposal.
 The 2023 IM Review decision was made following the Verifier review and proposal submission and has not been factored into Transpower's RCP4 forecast.